vitalif/vitastor/README.md

 - QEMU driver (built out-of-tree)
 - Loadable fio engine for benchmarks (also built out-of-tree)
 - NBD proxy for kernel mounts
-- Inode removal tool (./rm_inode)
+- Inode removal tool (vitastor-rm)
+- Packaging for Debian and CentOS

 ## Roadmap

-- Packaging for Debian and, probably, CentOS too
 - OSD creation tool (OSDs currently have to be created by hand)
 - Other administrative tools
 - Per-inode I/O and space usage statistics